 Strong acne drugs

 Strong, prescription-only acne drugs cannot remove pearly penile papules because it is a serious acne treatment drug that dries up your oil glands, not a skin-removal treatment.
 Pearly penile papules are not an oil gland, and therefore this treatment cannot help you.
+Acne drugs are not a treatment of PPP.

 Iodine is an antibacterial agent, and because pearly penile papules are not bacterially-based in any way, iodine cannot help.
 Iodine is also quite drying, so applying it to your penis is going to make your penis dry and a funny colour; it will not remove your pearly penile papules.